-Notes: Background checks for public school volunteers are not required by law, but a mechanism exists to provide schools with the results of background checks if the school chooses by policy to require background checks for all or some categories of school volunteers.
+Notes: With the exception of volunteers in the registered volunteers program, background checks for public school volunteers are not required by law, but a mechanism exists to provide schools with the results of background checks if the school chooses by policy to require background checks for all or some categories of school volunteers.
 There are two options offered for payment of the background checks and several options offered concerning the trigger for requiring a background check.
 In each instance choose the one that most closely aligns with the concerns of the Board and district administration.
 The potential adverse effects on volunteerism of requiring the background checks can be minimized by either (or both) adopting Option 2 for the payment of the background check, or only requiring background checks of those volunteers who will exercise direct, unsupervised access to students or who will be granted supervisory responsibility over students.